Genetically modified tomato: Pest resistance

 The insecticidal toxin from the bacterium Bacillus thuringiensis has been inserted into a tomato plant.
-When field tested they showed resistance to the tobacco hornworm (Manduca sexta), tomato fruitworm (Heliothis zea), the tomato pinworm (Keiferia lycopersicella) and the tomato fruit borer (Helicoverpa armigera).
+When field tested, they showed resistance to the tobacco hornworm (Manduca sexta), tomato fruitworm (Heliothis zea), the tomato pinworm (Keiferia lycopersicella), and the tomato fruit borer (Helicoverpa armigera).
 A 91-day feeding trial in rats showed no adverse effects, but the Bt tomato has never been commercialised.
-Tomatoes resistant to a root knot nematode have been created by inserting a cysteine proteinase inhibitor gene from taro.
+Tomatoes resistant to a root-knot nematode have been created by inserting a cysteine proteinase inhibitor gene from taro.
 A chemically synthesised cecropin B gene, usually found in the giant silk moth (Hyalophora cecropia), has been introduced into tomato plants and in vivo studies show significant resistance to bacterial wilt and bacterial spot.
 When the cell wall proteins, polygalacturonase and expansin are prevented from being produced in fruits, they are less susceptible to the fungus Botrytis cinerea than normal tomatoes.
-Pest resistant tomatoes can reduce the ecological footprint of tomato production while at the same time increase farm income.
+Pest-resistant tomatoes can reduce the ecological footprint of tomato production, while at the same time increase farm income.

 Improved nutrition

 Tomatoes have been altered in attempts to add nutritional content.
 In 2000, the concentration of pro-vitamin A was increased by adding a bacterial gene encoding phytoene desaturase, although the total amount of carotenoids remained equal.
 The researchers admitted at the time that it had no prospect of being grown commercially due to the anti-GM climate.
 Sue Meyer of the pressure group Genewatch, told The Independent that she believed, "If you change the basic biochemistry, you could alter the levels of other nutrients very important for health".
-More recently, scientists created blue tomatoes that have increased the production of anthocyanin, an antioxidant in tomatoes in several ways.
+More recently, scientists created blue tomatoes that have increased the production of anthocyanin, an antioxidant in tomatoes, in several ways.
 One group added a transcription factor for the production of anthocyanin from Arabidopsis thaliana whereas another used transcription factors from snapdragon (Antirrhinum).
 When the snapdragon genes were used, the fruits had similar anthocyanin concentrations to blackberries and blueberries.
 The inventors of the GMO blue tomato using snapdragon genes, Jonathan Jones and Cathie Martin of the John Innes Centre, founded a company called Norfolk Plant Sciences to commercialize the blue tomato.
 They partnered with a company in Canada called New Energy Farms to grow a large crop of blue tomatoes, from which to create juice to test in clinical trials on the way to obtaining regulatory approval.

-Another group has tried to increase the levels of isoflavone, known for its potential cancer preventive properties, by introducing the soybean isoflavone synthase into tomatoes.
+Another group has tried to increase the levels of isoflavone, known for its potential cancer-preventive properties, by introducing soybean isoflavone synthase into tomatoes.

-In 2021 Japanese Sanatech Seed issued Sicilian Rouge High GABA tomato variety with increased GABA levels.
+In 2021, Japanese Sanatech Seed issued Sicilian Rouge High GABA tomato variety with increased gamma-aminobutyric acid levels.